Week 4 (28th August – 2nd September)

-Raft will be a new collaborative artwork, which will develop over the course of the week, taking in ideas for rafts from artists, friends and members of the public.
-The gallery will slowly fill with designs and ideas, and mock-ups of rafts.
+Raft is a new collaborative artwork, developed over the course of the week, taking in ideas for rafts from artists, friends and members of the public.
+The gallery filled with designs and ideas, and mock-ups of rafts.

 Drawing on the Raft on Lough Gill, photo by Rachel Webb (2015)

 Photograph taken by Hidehiko Ishibashi, in summer 2018, of Rikuzentakata, where the floodwaters of 2011 reached the top of the tower.

 Throughout the week the gallery functioned as a making space and as a forum for discussion.
 Large scale sheets of paper recorded artists working drawings as well as contributions by passing studio artists and members of the public.
 There was a Raft of ideas; Raft as escape, as play, as adventure, as survival, as support, as rescue, as assemblage, as re-purposing of materials, as motif in art history, as a floating island.

 Hide’s film and work in progress on Raft number 1